jarofgreen/event-website-template/README.md

 [Schema.org](https://schema.org/) markup for SEO and data reuse.

+[DataTig](https://github.com/DataTig) admin site, for easier site editing and data reuse.
+Available at /datatig in your website.

 ## Technical information

 The website is a static website that can be entirely built and hosted on GitHub or other good hosting services with pages and build capabilities.